- Adaptation Displacement: Those who saw the special first might not have heard of the book.

-Strawman Has a Point: While the Postman is already a Jerkass whp went too far by trying to ruin Christmas for everyone, his dislike for the holiday still holds water.
-Since Christmas seasons greatly adds to his workload, but we the audience are supposed to root for Olive.
+- Strawman Has a Point: While the Postman is already a Jerkass who went too far by trying to ruin Christmas for everyone, his dislike for the holiday still holds water since Christmas seasons greatly adds to his workload, but we the audience are supposed to root for Olive.